-If you are working in biopharmaceutical and biosimilar development, or in protein conformational research, you can explore the benefits of GenNext's patented and novel Fox technology through contract services.
-This streamlined services program is the fastest and most economical route to access this robust and state-of-the-art HOS analytical method.
+If you are working in biopharmaceutical and biosimilar development, or in protein conformational research, you can explore the benefits of GenNext's patented and novel Fox Technology through contract services, massively reducing your burden to optimize therapeutic formulation, storage, and delivery.
+Our streamlined services program is the fastest and most economical route to access this robust and state-of-the-art HOS analytical method.